oclif/oclif/README.md

 **Hooks**: Use lifecycle hooks to run functionality any time a CLI starts, or on custom triggers.
 Use this whenever custom functionality needs to be shared between various components of the CLI.

-**TypeScript (or not)**: Everything in the core of oclif is written in TypeScript and the generator can build fully configured TypeScript code or just plain JavaScript.
+**TypeScript (or not)**: Everything in the core of oclif is written in TypeScript and the generator can build fully configured TypeScript CLIs or just plain JavaScript CLIs.
 By virtue of static properties in TypeScript the syntax is a bit cleaner in TypeScript—but everything will work no matter which language you choose.
 If you use plugins support, the CLI will automatically use `ts-node` to run the plugins making it easy and fast to use TypeScript with minimal-to-no boilerplate needed for any oclif CLI.

 **Coming soon: Autocomplete**: Automatically include autocomplete for your CLI.
 This includes not just command names and flag names, but flag values as well.
 For example, it's easy to configure the Heroku CLI to have completions for Heroku app names: